Temperature: Absolute zero

 At the absolute zero of temperature, no energy can be removed from matter as heat, a fact expressed in the third law of thermodynamics.
 At this temperature, matter contains no macroscopic thermal energy, but still has quantum-mechanical zero-point energy as predicted by the uncertainty principle, although this does not enter into the definition of absolute temperature.
-Experimentally, absolute zero can be approached only very closely; it can never be reached (the lowest temperature attained by experiment is 100 pK).
+Experimentally, absolute zero can be approached only very closely; it can never be reached (the lowest temperature attained by experiment is 38 pK or 38 trillionths of a Kelvin).
 Theoretically, in a body at a temperature of absolute zero, all classical motion of its particles has ceased and they are at complete rest in this classical sense.
-The absolute zero, defined as 0 K, is exactly equal to −273.15 degC, or −459.67 degF.
+Absolute zero, defined as 0 K, is exactly equal to −273.15 degC, or −459.67 degF.

 Absolute scales

 Referring to the Boltzmann constant, to the Maxwell–Boltzmann distribution, and to the Boltzmann statistical mechanical definition of entropy, as distinct from the Gibbs definition, for independently moving microscopic particles, disregarding interparticle potential energy, by international agreement, a temperature scale is defined and said to be absolute because it is independent of the characteristics of particular thermometric substances and thermometer mechanisms.
-Apart from the absolute zero, it does not have a reference temperature.
+Apart from absolute zero, it does not have a reference temperature.
 It is known as the Kelvin scale, widely used in science and technology.
 The kelvin (the unit name is spelled with a lower-case 'k') is the unit of temperature in the International System of Units (SI).
-The temperature of a body in a state of thermodynamic equilibrium is always positive relative to the absolute zero.
+The temperature of a body in a state of thermodynamic equilibrium is always positive relative to absolute zero.

 Besides the internationally agreed Kelvin scale, there is also a thermodynamic temperature scale, invented by Lord Kelvin, also with its numerical zero at the absolute zero of temperature, but directly relating to purely macroscopic thermodynamic concepts, including the macroscopic entropy, though microscopically referable to the Gibbs statistical mechanical definition of entropy for the canonical ensemble, that takes interparticle potential energy into account, as well as independent particle motion so that it can account for measurements of temperatures near absolute zero.
 This scale has a reference temperature at the triple point of water, the numerical value of which is defined by measurements using the aforementioned internationally agreed Kelvin scale.

 Kelvin scale

 Many scientific measurements use the Kelvin temperature scale (unit symbol: K), named in honor of the physicist who first defined it.
 It is an absolute scale.
 Its numerical zero point, 0 K, is at the absolute zero of temperature.
-Since May, 2019, the kelvin has been defined through particle kinetic theory, and statistical mechanics.
+Since May 2019, the kelvin has been defined through particle kinetic theory, and statistical mechanics.
 In the International System of Units (SI), the magnitude of the kelvin is defined in terms of the Boltzmann constant, the value of which is defined as fixed by international convention.